 Stress concentration factor at corners depends on corner radius and nominal wall thickness.

 Value of the stress concentration factor is high if ratio of the radius and thickness is greater than 0.5.
 Therefore it is recommended to keep R/T values more than 0.5

 Gussets In Plastic Parts

-Gussets are added in plastic parts to increase part strength in that area.
+Gussets are used in plastic parts to increase part strength in that section.
 But the location of gussets prevents direct venting in mold steel.
-Gussets need to be designed in such a way that it should not create any venting or filling problems
+Gussets need to be designed in such a way that it should not create any venting or filling problems.

 Draft Angle in Injection Molded Plastic Parts

-Draft Angles are provided (parallel to the direction of part release) to facilitate part removal from the mold.
+Draft Angles are provided parallel to the direction of part release.
+It helps in easy removal of part from injection mold.

 Higher the value of draft angle.
-Easy will be part removal from injection mold.
-Industrial designer will always ask for zero draft but mold designers need max possible draft angle.
+Easy will the removal of part from injection mold.
+Industrial designers will always ask for zero draft but mold designers need max possible draft angle.

 Factors Affecting Draft Angle Value